 Consolidated Annual Performance Evaluation Report (CAPER)

-The Draft FY2017-18 Consolidated Annual Performance and Evaluation Report (CAPER) is now available for public review and comment from August 27 - September 25, 2018.
+The FY2017-18 Consolidated Annual Performance and Evaluation Report (CAPER) was approved by the City Council on September 26, 2018.

 Section 3 Information